-Since 99% of all Moroccans are Muslims the subject of alcohol can be a sensitive one and most restaurants do not serve alcohol.
+Since 99% of all Moroccans are Muslims it isn’t customary to drinks alcohol and most restaurants do not serve alcohol.
 The more touristy places in the larger towns are an exception to the rule.

 Haggle!
 Start low and as a rule you should start haggling under half the price.
-In this way you will be able to agree on a price that both you and the shop keeper are satisfied with.
 There are markets everywhere in Morocco and they sell everything from clothes and handicrafts to spices and dried fruits.
 A must for testing your haggling skills!

 You should check out if there are any festivals going on during your visit in Morocco.
 Every year there are a number of festivals throughout Morocco.
 No just in the larger cities but also in the smaller towns and villages.

 And pack a sweater.
 Even if the days are hot, the desert nights get very cold.